Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

       make install
       ```

-   - Optionally, you can specify the installation path and a directory where the build files can be written to.
+   - Optionally, you may also specify the installation path, the directory with the chosen Quantum Device Management Interface (QDMI), and a directory where the build files can be written to.
 Note that the equivalent command to the one above is:
       ```bash
-      make INSTALL_PATH=$HOME BUILD_DIR=build install
+      make INSTALL_PATH=$HOME QDMI_PATH=qdmi BUILD_DIR=build install
       ```

 ## Uninstallation